Create a prediction model

 - A group, which allows you to nest your filter conditions.

-- A related entity, which allows you to create a filter condition on a related entity.
+- A related table, which allows you to create a filter condition on a related table.

-Select the field, the operator, and the value that represents a filter condition.
-You can use the check boxes to group rows or to bulk-delete rows.
+Select the column, the operator, and the value that represents a filter condition.
+You can use the checkboxes to group rows or to bulk-delete rows.